microsoft/qsharp-language/Specifications/QIR/Base-Profile.md

 Quantum instructions may take qubits, doubles, or integers as parameters, and should all have no return; that is, they should be void.

-Measurements should take an offset into the `quantum_results` global as a parameter.
+Measurements should take an offset into the `measurement_results` global as a parameter.
-The measurement result should be stored into the appropriate bit in `quantum_results`.
+The measurement result should be stored into the appropriate bit in `measurement_results`.

 The LLVM functions that implement the quantum instruction set should all have names that start with `quantum_qis_`.